afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Processes Overview.md

 ### Queueing diagram represents queues, resources, and flows
 ![[Screen Shot 2024-01-24 at 10.45.21 AM.png]]

-### Short Term Scheuler
+### Short Term Scheduler
 selects process to be executed next
 - invoked frequently and must be fast

-### Long term scheeuler
+### Long term scheduler
-sellects which processses should be brought into the ready queue
+selects which processes should be brought into the ready queue
 - invoked infrequently
-- long-term scheduler controlls the degree of multiprogramming
+- long-term scheduler controls the degree of multiprogramming